AI For Parent Access Calls

 - Same-day pediatric visit calls answered immediately

-- Vomiting, dehydration concern, fever, abdominal pain, rash, ear-pain, and sore-throat calls routed by approved rules
+- Vomiting, dehydration concern, fever, abdominal pain, rash, ear-pain, sore-throat, cut, sprain, and X-ray calls handled by approved rules

-- Parent concern, age band, timing, location, insurance, and callback context captured
+- Parent concern, age band, timing, location, insurance, online check-in, school-note, injury note, and callback context captured

 - Clinical advice, diagnosis, medication, and emergency-level questions escalated instead of answered casually